amedeo-gigaver/infinite_games/docs/validator.md

 Below are the computational prerequisites for validators.

 - Validators should have at least 4GB of RAM.
 We expect daily requirements to be lower but this would provide sufficient margin.
-- On [Render](https://render.com/) a sufficient setup would be the one for $28/month with Premium AMD and 4GB RAM.
+- On [Digital Ocean](https://www.digitalocean.com/) a sufficient setup would be the one for $28/month with Premium AMD and 4GB RAM.

 As we optimize the fetching and processing of events these requirements may evolve.